gnyman/ssl-expiry-check/README.md

 # SSL Expiry

+*A small fork to make it more silent and more adapter for cron*

 A simple script to check the expiration date on a list of domains.

 This simple python 3 utility is meant to be deployed as a cron or run from a lambda service.